Alex-Kw/c64-rc2014-Keyboard/README.md

 RESETTING THE RC2014, AND A NOTE ABOUT RESET USING RESTORE KEY:
 DON'T CONNECT A RESET WIRE UNLESS YOU KNOW WHAT YOU ARE DOING.
 When you connect the Appledore 1.1a to your RC2014, the Appledore will have reset on pin 6, but the RC2014 will not have anything on its side wired to that pin.
 To install a reset wire, connect the reset pin of the bus (pin 20 on a RC2014 Pro) to an unused pin on the serial header (pin 6) of the RC2014 PCB you use for serial input.
 This could be a Dual SIO or Pi terminal for example.
 On the Appledore, the reset pin goes to the reset output OF THE ASCII TTL header.
 If you are wiring things yourself, Do -not- connect the bus pin to the Nano's RST pin.
 You can also in concept simply connect the ASCII TTL RST pin on the Appledore PCB straight to pin 20 of the bus (RST) of your RC2014, and the RESTORE key on the C64 keyboard will pull the pin low to trigger a reset.
 Ver 1.1a of the Appledore PCB provides the correct RESET signal on pin 6 of the serial header, an unused pin on both the pi and dual sio modules as far as the schematics report.

 In the firmware, several negative values for special keys are converted to positive values.
 I left these in the comments so you may move things like the ctrl-c (RUN STOP) function around.
 RESTORE/RESET cannot be moved on the key map, it uses an electical circuit on the appledore, not code.
-Version 1.1 of the Appledore PCB has a reset button present on the actual PCB but I have not used that revision for an RC2014 yet (No reason to believe it would not work).
+Version 1.1 of the Appledore PCB has a reset button present on the actual PCB.
+This works in addition to the RESTORE key to reset the system.

+The "Apple II" problem:
+When Apple updated the Apple II keyboard for the IIe, the reset button was moved away from an area where it could cause accidental resets.
+If you don't connect a reset wire from the Appledore to your RC2014 in the first place, this doesn't matter.
+However, if you do want reset functionality on the Appledore PCB pusbutton, but not on the commodore keyboard, cut/remove pin 3 of the keyboard connector (the first pin AFTER the key slot) where it attaches to the appledore, or cut the trace.
+Then, the reset pushbutton on the Appledore will work, but you won't accidentally reset your system with the RESTORE key.

 Full album of photos (prototype): https://imgur.com/a/SZrAeKl